Retatrutide Clinical Results 2026: From 24% to 28.7% Weight Loss

 Introduction

 Retatrutide's clinical journey tells a story of escalating efficacy.
-Phase 2 trials published in 2023 showed 24% weight loss—impressive enough to generate global attention.
+Phase 2 trials published in 2023 showed 24% weight loss — impressive enough to generate global attention.
 Then came TRIUMPH-4 in December 2025: 28.7% weight loss at 68 weeks, approaching bariatric surgery outcomes without the scalpel.
+Then TRIUMPH-1 in May 2026: 28.3% in 2,339 general obesity patients at 80 weeks, confirming the results are consistent and reproducible across a much larger, more representative population.

 This isn't incremental improvement.
 It's a paradigm shift.
-We've gone from GLP-1 single agonists producing 15% weight loss (semaglutide), to dual agonists achieving 22% (tirzepatide), to retatrutide's triple mechanism delivering nearly 30%.
-More importantly, 58.6% of participants in TRIUMPH-4 achieved ≥25% weight loss—outcomes traditionally seen only with surgery.
+We've gone from GLP-1 single agonists producing 15% weight loss (semaglutide), to dual agonists achieving 22.5% (tirzepatide), to retatrutide's triple mechanism delivering nearly 30%.
+More importantly, 58.6% of participants in TRIUMPH-4 achieved ≥25% weight loss — outcomes traditionally seen only with surgery.
+TRIUMPH-1 confirmed a 45.3% rate of ≥30% weight loss in the general obesity population.

-This article analyzes the complete clinical dataset: Phase 2 results from 2023, TRIUMPH-4 Phase 3 breakthrough data from 2025, safety profiles, mechanism insights, and what the remaining TRIUMPH trials might reveal.
+This article analyzes the complete clinical dataset: Phase 2 results from 2023, TRIUMPH-4 Phase 3 data from December 2025, TRIUMPH-1 Phase 3 data from May 2026, safety profiles, mechanism insights, and what the remaining TRIUMPH trials might reveal.

 Phase 2: The Foundation (2023)